apache/gravitino/docs/cloud-storage-fileset-example.md

 ### Bundle jars

-`gravitino-{aws,gcp,aliyun,azure}-hadoop-bundle` are the jars that contain all the necessary classes to access the corresponding cloud storages, for instance, `gravitino-aws-hadoop-bundle.jar` contains the all necessary classes including `hadoop-common`(hadoop-3.3.1) and `hadoop-aws` to access the S3 storage.
+`gravitino-{aws,gcp,aliyun,azure}-hadoop-bundle.jar` are the jars that contain all the necessary classes to access the corresponding cloud storages, for instance, `gravitino-aws-hadoop-bundle.jar` contains the all necessary classes including `hadoop-common`(hadoop-3.3.1) and `hadoop-aws` to access the S3 storage.
-**They are used in the scenario where there is no hadoop environment in the runtime.**
+They are used in the scenario where there is no hadoop environment in the runtime.

-**If there is already hadoop environment in the runtime, you can use the `gravitino-{aws,gcp,aliyun,azure}-bundle.jar` that does not contain the cloud storage classes (like hadoop-aws) and hadoop environment, you can manually add the necessary jars to the classpath.**
+If there is already hadoop environment in the runtime, you can use the `gravitino-{aws,gcp,aliyun,azure}-bundle.jar` that does not contain the cloud storage classes (like hadoop-aws) and hadoop environment, you can manually add the necessary jars to the classpath.

-The following table demonstrates what jars are necessary for different cloud storage filesets:
+The following table demonstrates which jars are necessary for different cloud storage filesets:

 | Hadoop runtime version | S3                                                                                                                                     | GCS                                                                                                            | OSS                                                                                                                                             | ABS                                                                                                                 |
 |------------------------|----------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------|
 | No Hadoop environment  | gravitino-aws-hadoop-bundle-{gravitino-version}.jar                                                                                    | gravitino-gcp-hadoop-bundle-{gravitino-version}.jar                                                            | gravitino-aliyun-hadoop-bundle-{gravitino-version}.jar                                                                                          | gravitino-azure-hadoop-bundle-{gravitino-version}.jar                                                               |
 | 2.x, 3.x               | gravitino-aws-bundle-{gravitino-version}.jar, hadoop-aws-{hadoop-version}.jar, aws-sdk-java-{version} and other necessary dependencies | gravitino-gcp-bundle-{gravitino-version}.jar, gcs-connector-{hadoop-version}.jar, other necessary dependencies | gravitino-aliyun-bundle-{gravitino-version}.jar, hadoop-aliyun-{hadoop-version}.jar, aliyun-sdk-java-{version} and other necessary dependencies | gravitino-azure-bundle-{gravitino-version}.jar, hadoop-azure-{hadoop-version}.jar, and other necessary dependencies |

-For `hadoop-aws-{version}.jar`, `hadoop-azure-{version}.jar` and `hadoop-aliyun-{version}.jar` and related dependencies, you can get them from ${HADOOP_HOME}/share/hadoop/tools/lib/ directory.
+For `hadoop-aws-{hadoop-version}.jar`, `hadoop-azure-{hadoop-version}.jar` and `hadoop-aliyun-{hadoop-version}.jar` and related dependencies, you can get them from ${HADOOP_HOME}/share/hadoop/tools/lib/ directory.
 For `gcs-connector`, you can download it from the [GCS connector](https://storage.googleapis.com/hadoop-lib/gcs/gcs-connector-hadoop3-2.2.22-shaded.jar) for hadoop2 or hadoop3.

 If there still have some issues, please report it to the Gravitino community and create an issue.